MicrosoftDocs/windows-dev-docs/hub/android/xamarin-native.md

 ## Create a UI with XAML

-Open **activity_main.xml** located in **Resources\layout**.
+In the **Resources\layout** directory of your project, open **activity_main.xml**.
 The XML in this file defines the first screen a user will see when opening TimeChanger.

 TimeChanger's UI is simple.
-It displays the current time, and has buttons to adjust the time in increments of one hour.
-It uses a vertical LinearLayout to align the time above the buttons, and a horizontal LinearLayout to arrange the buttons side-by-side.
-The content is centered in the screen by setting the vertical LinearLayout's **android:gravity** attribute to **center**.
+It displays the current time and has buttons to adjust the time in increments of one hour.
+It uses a vertical `LinearLayout` to align the time above the buttons and a horizontal `LinearLayout` to arrange the buttons side-by-side.
+The content is centered in the screen by setting **android:gravity** attribute to **center** in the vertical `LinearLayout`.

-Replace the contents of activity_main.xml with the following code.
+Replace the contents of **activity_main.xml** with the following code.

 ```xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"